basho/basho_docs/source/languages/en/riak/dev/using/search.md

   * map (`application/riak_map`)
   * set (`application/riak_set`)
 * noop (unknown content type)

+More on Riak Data Types can be found in [[Riak Data Types and Search]].

 In the examples we've seen, the JSON field `name_s` is translated to a Solr index document field insert.
 Solr will index any field that it